OffTheClockStudios/BlendTextGuard/README.md

 6. **Verify matches if found**
    - If any suspicious keywords appear in the report, ensure you trust the publisher before running or using the imported scripts.

+## Disclaimer

+BlendTextGuard is designed to make it safer and more convenient to pull in text blocks from external `.blend` files—without opening those files directly.
+However:

+- **It does not guarantee 100% safety.**
+  • BlendTextGuard only scans for a configurable set of keywords and reports any unreadable or corrupt files.
+  • It does not execute or sandbox the imported code; a user could still manually “Run Script” on any text block.
+  • Malicious scripts might evade keyword checks (e.g. via obfuscated code or custom handlers), which is why the keyword list remains fully customizable.

+- **Use it as part of a broader security workflow.**
+  • Always review imported code manually before running it.
+  • Combine BlendTextGuard with your own best practices: version control, regular backups, and code reviews.
+  • In high-security environments, consider additional measures (trusted repositories, signed scripts, sandboxed builds, etc.).